cxli233/Online_R_learning/Quick_data_vis/Lessons/01_Intro_to_R.md

 In R, there are 3 types of single value items: logical, numeric and character.
 For example,

-*   TURE or FALSE are logical
+*   TRUE or FALSE are logical
 *   1, 2, 3 ... are numeric
 *   a, b, c ... are character